View all categories

 Occasionally, you may find that talking with friends or family may not be the most helpful support for you, and that’s okay!
 In these instances, it may help to talk with a licensed professional or therapist who can help provide support for more significant emotional changes like anxiety or depressed moods that you could be experiencing.8

-Step 3: Set Up a System to “Check In” with a Support System
+Step 3: Set Up a Menopause Support System

 Figuring out the best way to navigate your menopause experience with the proper menopause support will likely take more than having just one initial conversation.
 Many women may want a safe space to “check in” when their emotions or symptoms of menopause are feeling particularly overwhelming.
 Allowing your support system to regularly check in with you may be incredibly useful toward helping you feel better during menopause and beyond.9

 While children won’t need all the same details about what you’re going through, leaving the door open to having an honest conversation about the menopause transition and what it might mean for your body and/or behavior is never a bad thing.
 This may be especially true if you have a daughter as it could help prepare her for the future.
-If you choose to talk with your children about what you’re going through, do your best to keep the conversation simple, and reassure them that your mood or change in disposition has nothing to do with them.
+If you choose to talk with your children about what you’re going through, do your best to keep the conversation simple, and reassure them that your menopause mood changes have nothing to do with them.

 You shouldn’t have to navigate menopause alone.
 If you’re experiencing physical or mental symptoms due to shifting hormones, it’s a great idea to consider reaching out to your friends, family, or loved ones to seek out the support you deserve.
 And if you find your symptoms are becoming disruptive to your daily life, it’s always an option to check in with your healthcare provider.